robustify/ece6460_project_ideas/README.md

 git clone https://github.com/koide3/ndt_omp.git
 git clone https://github.com/SMRT-AIST/fast_gicp.git --recursive
 ```
 After cloning the repositories, install binary packages they depend on by running `deps.bash` from the root folder of the workspace.
+Finally, compile your ROS workspace with `release.bash`.

 Download `campus_drive_083019.bag` to your computer.